The Teradata Primary Index explained in detail

 What is the Teradata Primary Index?

-The Teradata Primary Index distributes the rows of each table evenly across all AMPs.
-In simple terms, a hashing algorithm calculates a hash value based on the values of one or more table columns.
+The Teradata Primary Index evenly distributes table rows across AMPs using a hashing algorithm that calculates a value based on one or more table columns.

 The Teradata Hashing Algorithm